solent-eng/solent/README.md

 * Mechanisms for creating binary distributions (uses pyinstaller)

 "How evolved is it?"

-// Solid functionality
+/Functionality that is already solid

 Solent is now effective for building single-process message-oriented systems.
 If you wanted to build a complex network app or roguelike game in a single process, you'd find it to be a sharp tool.

-// Memory management
+/Memory management

 So far, solent development has been sloopy about memory management.
 Ideally we'd be deliberately allocating all memory using either the struct library